Chapter 1

 In this tab, you can change the set language of correspondence.
 You can select one of Canada’s two official languages—English and French.
 Your choice of language for the process and correspondence has no impact on your future travels plans or your destination(s)—you can choose “English” and go live in a French-speaking province and vice-versa.

-However, note that if you will apply for a police certificate from a country where you lived and if you need a “Request for Police Certificates/Clearances and Authorization for Release of Information” letter from the Government of Canada to complete the process, it may be best to set the language of correspondence to “English” to get a letter in English.
+However, if you need to apply for a police certificate from a country where you lived and will require a “Request for Police Certificates/Clearances and Authorisation for Release of Information” letter from the Government of Canada to complete the process, it may be best to set the language of correspondence to “English” to get the letter in English.

 Email tab